HShigehara/RictyAutoInstall/Readme.md

 #Readme (2015.12.04)
-`ricty_install.sh` is a script which to install Ricty-font automatically.
+`$ricty_install.sh` is a script which to install Ricty-font automatically.

 This script made for Ubuntu 14.04 LTS.